Do You Play the Blame Game? 7 Ways to Take Responsibility for Your Life

 Responsibility.
 What a grown-up word that is.
 Scary too when it means you're the only one who can be responsible for whatever choices you make, for wherever you find yourself, how you behave or talk to someone.
-It’s all comes down to responsibility.
+It all comes down to responsibility.

 Responsibility.
 The ability to respond.
 To respond means you have thought things through very carefully and then taken the appropriate steps.
 It is the opposite of reacting.
-Reaction comes from a place of fear and shows up as anger, judgement, irritation, shame, guilt.
+Reaction comes from a place of fear and shows up as anger, judgment, irritation, shame, and guilt.
 It makes sense then to be responsible, surely?

 What Does Responsibility Mean?

 Responsibility.
 It means dropping the blame.
 It means acknowledging all those stories you've carried for so long, blaming someone else for what “happened to you”.
 Blaming someone else for your “misfortunes”.
 Blaming someone else for the “wrong choices” you've made in life.

 Being responsible means knowing that you're playing the blaming game, being the victim until one day you decide, ‘Enough.
 I want to move on”.